cherrypy/cherrypy/README.md

 1. It allows building web applications in much the same way one would build any other object-oriented program.
 2. This results in less and more readable code being developed faster.
 It's all just properties and methods.
-3. It is now more than ten years old and it is has proven fast and very stable.
+3. It is now more than ten years old and has proven fast and very stable.
 4. It is being used in production by many sites, from the simplest to the most demanding.
 5. And perhaps most importantly, it is fun to work with :-)